sidhartha235/Student-Information-System/README.md

 <ul>
     <li>Student as well as respective Courses Information into a CSV file <strong>'2108_2119.out'</strong>.</li>
-    <li>You can check the end of the file 'output/logs.txt' to check if any errors or inconsistency is present in the Input file.</li>
+    <li>You can check the end of the file 'logs.txt' to check if any errors or inconsistency is present in the Input file.</li>
 </ul>

 ## Execution Steps using shell script: